BobBuildTool/bob/doc/manual/configuration.rst

 tools is defined.
 The values defined in this attribute are subject to variable substitution.

+The definition of an ``environment`` variable can optionally be guarded by an ``if`` condition.
+Only if the ``if`` property evaluates to true, the variable is actually defined.
+Might be a string or an IfExpression.
+See :ref:`configuration-principle-booleans` for details about the evaluation.

 The ``fingerprintScript`` attribute defines a fingerprint script like in a normal recipe by :ref:`configuration-recipes-fingerprintScript`.
 A fingerprint script defined by a tool is implicitly added to the fingerprint scripts of all